 Same as many of my other recipes, this one is also very quick and easy.
 I made the cake one evening, almost half sleeping – certainly not in my best shape.

-And in case it is not the cherry season when you decide to follow this recipe: you can make it with jam instead of fresh cherries or with any other nice fruits that you might like.
+And in case it is not the cherry season when you decide to follow this recipe: you can make it also with cherry jam, with frozen cherries or with any other nice fruits that you might like.
 It will not be Black Forest any more but it will be still delicious for sure!

 Easy Black Forest No Churn Ice Cream Cake